Brantforward

 Tutorial

-Clear description for first time user
+Clear guidence for first time user

 Reporting